casualGamer-dev/Nuon/doc/HACKING/ReleasingTor.md

       authorities and be in the consensus before the release.

-   2. Send a pre-release announcement to `tor-project@lists.torproject.org` in order to inform every teams in Tor of the upcoming release.
+   2. Send a pre-release announcement to `tor-project@lists.torproject.org` in order to inform every teams in Nuon of the upcoming release.
 This is so we can avoid creating release surprises and sync with other teams.

    3. Ask the network-team to review the `changes/` files in all versions we